Paul Hammant's Blog: Legacy App Rejuvenation

 The advocacy for change required many ‘lunch and learn’ sessions.
 One of the pivotal ones was “Refactoring code featuring TDD”, where Paul Julias showed Intellij moving code around like wet-paint while doing checkins to a co-located Cruise Control.
 We even had a build light in the conference room if I recall correctly.
 The surprise outcome was not interest in Perforce, mocking techniques, or TDD per se.
 Instead it was “where can I get that IDE you were using?”.
 A distant second in terms of interest was Perforce and whether we could sneak teams into it, before an agreed adoption by the organization.

-There was an item that was serialized by plain Java-Serialization.
+There was an ‘trade object’ that was serialized by plain Java-Serialization.
 It was to be pushed around a message-bus.
 At the architecture level the decision was made to go to XBeans, which required some design work.
 As a facilitating step, we persuaded them to use XStream (a ThoughtWorks / Joe Walnes open source product).
 We suggested a quick win could be had from going there, and the XBeans migration could be delayed to much later.
 There was a real cost saving made by getting to XML sooner.
-They ended up fine-tuning XStream to reduce the size of the item, staying with that choice long past when we left that client.
+They ended up fine-tuning XStream to reduce the size of the trade, staying with that choice long past when we left that client, and ultimately getting the size to 173 bytes.

 After we rolled off